pelchers/sponsator-vrttppd-render-v1/@docs/step-by-step/chats-implementation.md

 7. **MediaGallery** - Grid of media shared in the chat
 8. **RoleSelector** - Dropdown for changing user roles
 9. **PermissionCheck** - Component to conditionally render UI based on permissions
+10. **CreateChatComponent** - Modal for creating new chats
+    - Form for naming the chat
+    - Options for chat type (direct or group)
+    - User search for inviting initial participants
+    - Role assignment for initial participants
+11. **ChatOptionsComponent** - Modal for managing chat settings
+    - Chat information section (name, type, creation date)
+    - List of participants with roles
+    - Options based on user's role (rename chat, delete chat, etc.)
+    - Access to advanced settings
+12. **UserOptionsComponent** - Modal for user-specific actions in a chat
+    - User profile information
+    - User statistics in the chat (messages sent, join date)
+    - Role-based action buttons (assign role, remove from chat, etc.)
+13. **MessageOptionsComponent** - Modal for message-specific actions
+    - Options based on user's role (pin, edit, delete, etc.)
+    - Message information (sent time, edited status)
+    - Reaction options
+14. **InviteComponent** - Interface for adding new users to a chat
+    - Username search dropdown
+    - Role selector for new participants
+    - Add button

 ## Advanced Features (Future Considerations)